TORNADO HQ: waiting on update ...

 special marine

-At 508 PM PST, a severe thunderstorm capable of producing waterspouts was located 15 NM southwest of Pillar Point, moving northeast at 35 knots.
+At 112 AM PST, a shower capable of producing waterspouts was located 14 NM south of Cape Mendocino, moving north at 35 knots.

 show me the full warning